India - Print & Pattern with Esté MacLeod

 Duration

-Join Esté McCloud on an inspiring journey to India.
+Join Esté MacLeod on an inspiring journey to India.

 With Esté’s guidance, you’ll explore pattern making and creative practices inspired by the rich textures of India.